Rate Lock: 6 Facts

 4. “Forward” Rate Lock

-This term denotes a rate lock that extends beyond the typical 60-90 days offered by most lenders.
+This term denotes a locked rate which extends beyond the typical 60-90 days offered by most lenders.
 Some life companies, for example, can offer a borrower the ability to lock their interest rate today, but fund the loan at some distant date, sometimes even up to 12 months or more into the future.
 This is particularly useful for those borrowers refinance an existing loan that has a prepay penalty that will burn down closer to maturity, but that want to eliminate the risk that interest rates may change in that time period.

 5. 3rd Party Rate Lock

-Rate locks are also available via third-party companies such as through financial instruments offered by the likes of Chatham Financial and many others.
+Locked rates are also available via third-party companies such as through financial instruments offered by the likes of Chatham Financial and many others.
 These are effectively buying an insurance policy via swap or hedge product that allows you to lock in the rate for a specified period of time.
 These instruments are often pricey and are not for the average investor.

 6. Finally… When should I lock my rate?